igigis/CanaryCrypter/README.md

     .\Ransomware-Simulation.ps1

-    Review the disclaimer and type Yes to confirm that you are executing the simulation in a safe, controlled environment.
+    Review the disclaimer and type **I AGREE** to confirm that you are executing the simulation in a safe, controlled environment.

     Observe the encryption simulation, file renaming, and creation of persistence mechanisms.